openedx/edx-documentation/en_us/olx/source/components/discussion-components.rst

 **********************************************

 There are two ways to create an inline discussion component in your course.
-The first is to include a discussion tag inside a vertical, as demonstrated in the following example.
+The preferred way is to include a discussion tag inside a vertical, as demonstrated in the following example.

 .. code-block:: xml